cianaellington-data/retail-rocket-ecommerce-analysis/README.md

 - The dataset is anonymized, so user demographic data is limited.
 - Analysis is based on historical data only; no predictive modeling was performed.
-- Insights may not generalize to other e-commerce platforms or indu
+- Insights may not generalize to other e-commerce platforms or industries.

 ---